brightsoftdev/photo-picker-plus/iOS/tutorial/AddToExisting.md

 1. Download the Chute SDK from https://github.com/chute/Chute-SDK/tree/master/iOS
 2. Download the PhotoPickerPlus component from https://github.com/chute/photo-picker-plus/tree/master/iOS/PhotoPickerPlus
 3. If you don't have a Chute developer account or an app created on chute for this project then create a Chute developer account and make a new app in Chute at http://apps.getchute.com/
+	*  For the URL you can enter http://getchute.com/ if you don't have a site for your app
+	*  For the Callback URL you can use http://getchute.com/oauth/callback if you don't need callbacks for another purpose.

 ![image5](https://github.com/chute/photo-picker-plus/raw/master/iOS/tutorial/screenshots/5.png)
 ![image6](https://github.com/chute/photo-picker-plus/raw/master/iOS/tutorial/screenshots/6.png)